 3. Neukölln: Step back in time

 Neukölln is home to one of Berlin's best-kept secrets, the Rixdorf on Richardplatz with its pretty flower beds and well-kept backyards.
-A popular winter highlight is the Alt-Rixdorf Christmas market.
-Trees are decked in festive lights throwing a wonderful warm glow around.
-In keeping with the spirit of Christmas, charitable associations come to support the market the second Sunday of Advent.
-Witness a Christmas tale unfold in the heart of Berlin.
+Witness a Winter tale unfold in the heart of Berlin.

-Give your loved ones something different this year.
 Germany's first concept mall Bikini Berlin houses a line-up of original boutiques and flagship stores.
 Wooden pop-up boxes allow young entrepreneurs to showcase their wares on a temporary basis.
-There are constant bargains to be had particularly during Christmas time.
 The mall's rooftop faces the monkey enclosure of the zoo.
 A drink at their Monkey Bar might be fun.

 5. Steglitz-Zehlendorf: A nature lover's dream

 Zehlendorf's Botanic Garden is just what founder Adolf Engler envisions in 1889: the 'world in a garden'.
 Discover 22,000 plant species from as far as the ancient Himalayas, East Asia, Africa and the tropics.
 Escape winter's chill at the cosy Tropical Greenhouse with cocktails and music under the swaying palm trees.
 The garden also organises the winter-time Seasonal Trails for those interested in plants of diverse ecosystems.
-And in Winter time the garden will turn into a magical Christmas garden.
+The Christmas Garden turms the area in a magic Winter Wonderland.

 Housed inside a turn-of-the-century former cigar shop, the culinary concept store Süsskramdealer won't let down chocoholics.
 The owner himself embarks on a quest for the best chocolates, and he personally makes recommendations for those overwhelmed by the sheer choice on offer.
 Stay for a hot chocolate at their lovely café.